 Do You Qualify for Benefits if You’ve Had an Organ Transplant?

 Organ transplants have saved the lives of countless people.
 However, transplants are not without their risks and medical complications.
 After undergoing surgery, organ recipients are vulnerable to infection and rejection, and must take care to avoid putting strain on the new heart, lung, kidney, or other organ.
 If you cannot work because you received a transplant, you may be able to qualify for monthly disability benefits to help with your daily expenses.
-Our disability lawyers explain how the Social Security Administration evaluates organ transplant claims.
+Our Philadelphia disability benefits lawyers explain how the Social Security Administration evaluates organ transplant claims.

 SSA Eligibility Requirements for Disability Claimants